ChrisBAshton/se315-csa/README.md

 Ideally, you should develop your enhancement in a test-driven way.
 Follow these steps:

-* Before you do anything, make sure the existing tests pass (see "Testing the application").
+* Before you do anything, make sure the existing tests pass (see [Testing the application](https://github.com/ChrisBAshton/se315-csa#testing-the-application)).
 * Write a Cucumber feature describing your new functionality.
-* Develop your new functionality incrementally using low-level unit tests (see `/test/models/user_test.rb` as an example).
+* Develop your new functionality incrementally using low-level unit tests (see `/test/models/user_test.rb` for an example).
-* If your functionality can be called RESTfully, write some functional tests (see `/test/controllers/users_controller_test.rb` as an example).
+* If your functionality can be called RESTfully, write some functional tests (see `/test/controllers/users_controller_test.rb` for an example).
 * Finally, write the step definitions for your Cucumber feature.
 * Make sure all tests pass.
 * Push to Git.
 You may then want to open a Pull Request to merge with my repository.
 * Travis CI will automatically test merging the repositories and try running the new build.
-If the imaginary build passes, I'd be in a position to hit the "Merge" button.
-Congratulations, you've just contributed to CSA!
+If the imaginary build passes, I'll be in a position to hit the "Merge" button.
+* Congratulations, you've just contributed to CSA!

 # To-do List